fleek-network/fleek-network-docs/guides/Node Operators/updating-lightning.md

 Already up to date.
 ```

 A "already up to date" message means that you have the latest version of the source code and can proceed with compiling the binary process from the source code to override the `Lightning CLI` version you're on.
 You can also make any other setup changes that might find necessary.
-Some of the changes might be related to the recommended setup of Systemd Service that helps control the Fleek Network Lightning Node binary process, etc.
+Some changes might be related to the recommended setup of Systemd Service that helps control the Fleek Network Lightning Node binary process, etc.

 ## Build the binary from the source code